 Because they were dominating the field, their products eventually crept up in price.
 As a result, Korea entered the brass model train market and they did have their fair share of challenges.

 In fact, most of the first brass models made in Korea had teething issues.
 The craftsmen were not 100% on top of this, so they did have some production issues, especially in the beginning.
 As time went by, and Korean manufacturers started to get better and better.
-Eventually they surpassed the Japanese companies, offering a very good quality and a lot of value for money.
+Eventually, they surpassed the Japanese companies, offering very good quality and a lot of value for money.

 Now you can find a vast range of manufacturers on the market.
 That means you’re getting really good value for money, and there are plenty of different models to choose from.

-Why choose a brass Model train?
+Why choose an N scale brass Model train?

 Brass is while being fairly niche, is really a special party of the model train scene.

-Plus, N scale brass models are expensive and you will notice that most of them are very limited in production.
+Plus, N scale brass locomotives are expensive and you will notice that most of them are very limited in production.
 That’s why they cost quite a lot of money, because they are some of the most accurate representations of trains, and they also look amazing at the same time.